-Adam has been involved in legal practice management for more than 15 years, with the last 12 managing respectively the largest civil legal aid firm (Duncan Lewis – 2007- 2011) and the largest criminal legal aid firm (Tuckers – 2011 – present) in that time.
+Adam has been involved in legal practice management for more than 15 years, with the last 12 managing respectively the largest civil legal aid firm (Duncan Lewis – 2007- 2011) and the largest criminal legal aid firm (Tuckers – 2011 – 2021) in that time.
 A qualified solicitor (still), Adam has had a diverse career in private practice including spells as a residential conveyancer on the one hand and dealing with heavyweight spread betting litigation & international arbitration for Russian oligarchs on the other.
 He turned his back on practising law in 2005, after completing his MBA, and he now devotes all his time to the better management of law firms.

 Adam has been a member of the Law Society’s Crime Practitioners’ Group for 7 years and has regularly been a member of delegations to the Ministry of Justice to engage with government on policy relating to the criminal justice system and legal aid funding, including the government’s 18 month review of criminal justice which commenced at the beginning of 2019.

 In 2018, Adam won both the inaugural LAPG award for Practice Manager of the Year, as well as the award for Access to Justice through IT, based on the development of Tuckers’ CaseRatio software.

 During his management career, Adam has led in all aspects of practice management;

 Adam has implemented significant projects overhauling analogue systems and bringing Tuckers into the digital age.
 He brought paperless working from the inception of a case at the police station right through to (nearly) removing any archiving costs from the business, given the absence of paper in even the largest Crown Court cases.
 Adam established a wholly owned subsidiary in India for the purposes of developing case & practice management software.
 From a standing start, within 3 years, the software has been developed, tested and rolled out across 17 offices throughout the country.